jamiemonty/SOCD_Project/index.md

 <img src="VGATop.png">
 Reference to how VGA works: https://www.asic-world.com/verilog/verilog_one_day.html
 ### **Simulation**
 The testbench generates a clock signal (25MHz) and period defined by T. At the beginning of the simulation the rst is asserted to initialise the design.
 After 2 clock cycles the rst is deasserted and the design starts as normal.
 VGA sync and the ColourStripes modules work together to generate a VGA sync signal, determines the colour of each pixel.
 The testbench observes the colour values and pixel coordinates.
 When the simulation runs, it generates the outputs based on the VGA timing and color logic.
 The testbench captures the output signal.
 You can observe how the design behaves under these conditions.
+I had to debug the testbench as I ran into a problem where the testbench was only testing the ColourCycle, this was due to the ColourStripes VGA not being called in the testbench.
+Once I established the problem the testbench ran as anticipated.
 <p float="left">
   <img src="ColourStripesSimulation.png" width="48%" />
   <img src="Testbench%20explanation.png" width="48%" />